MrBrunotte/module-five/challenges/challenge_3_placeholder/README.md

 ### My thoughts

-REMEMBER: Starts with $placeholderName and is extended with @extend.
+REMEMBER: Starts with $placeholderName and then extend the placeholder with @extend into a class or a selector (div etc).

 A placeholder is lika a bunch of code that's not going to be used immediately, as it is only used when you extend it in a CSS class (@extend).
 A placeholder starts with a % (ex. %backgroundImage).
 For example we might whant to set some properties for our divs: size, position and repeat.
 Since we do this in the placeholder we inherit the properties everytime we add a new div and we can for example add a different image to each div but with the same properites.

-1) I first put all the code in the placeholder (%background):
+1)I first put all the code in the placeholder (%background):

 %background {
     background {